MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 ### Why route network gateway traffic to the firewall?

 A key element of Zero Trust is to not assume that just because something is in your environment, that it should have access to other resources in your environment.
-A default configuration will often allow for routing between resources in Azure to your on-premise networks, controlled only by Network Security Groups.
+A default configuration will often allow for routing between resources in Azure to your on-premise networks, controlled only by network security groups.

 By routing the traffic to the firewall, you increase the level of inspection and increase the security of your environment.
 You are also alerted to suspicious activity and can take action.